 Any requests for information or complaints should be made following the online process.

 In simple terms, no we cannot.

 The disclosure of the locations of our static ANPR cameras would have a serious negative impact on how we carry out intelligence lead and operational policing.
 Revealing the locations of cameras weakens the systems utilised in the monitoring of criminal activity and specifically terrorist activity.
 This would place the security of the county and the country at an increased level of risk.
 ANPR is an invaluable tool and is used in conjunction with other tools to help uphold national security.
 The safety of the public is of paramount importance to the police and the impact of disclosure of camera locations, making the public better informed about the systems and its use, is not outweighed by the fact that disclosure would put the public at greater risk.

 Throughout 2015 there was an average of over 550,000 reads per day between fixed and mobile ANPR units.

-ANPR data is retained for a period of two years before it is deleted.
+ANPR data is retained for a period of one year before it is deleted.
 Rules and procedures are in place to make sure we comply with the data access and audit requirements of the National ANPR Standards for Policing.

 ANPR is utilised for the prevention of disorder or crime, in the interests of public safety or if there is a pressing social need.

 When weighing up the placement of static ANPR cameras, significant consideration was given to the Human Rights Act.
 Wiltshire Police have assessed the deployments of fixed ANPR cameras and determines that the locations they have been placed to be lawful and proportionate to the volume and type of crime and the privacy of individuals is not unduly compromised.